02.09.22 | Wellness and Missions

 Leaders, identified and equipped by the task force, must take responsibility for enforcing necessary policies to create a safe space for people who come into our church buildings to worship.
 (BWC Guidelines for Re-entering Well, p.
 4)

-While it may sound a bit dramatic, the cost of not observing social distancing and other precautions to prevent the spread of COVID-19 may literally be life or death.
-In recent weeks, news reports have circulated of churches ignoring social distancing protocols resulting in numerous people getting sick; some of them died.
-Some countries have recorded a high percentage of cases that can be traced back to faith community gatherings.
+While it may sound a bit dramatic, the cost of not observing precautions to prevent the spread of COVID-19 may literally be life or death.
+Churches that ignore mask-wearing, hand hygiene, and physical distancing are endangering the health and wellbeing of unvaccinated individuals and putting those with compromised immune systems in danger.
+Some countries have recorded a high percentage of COVID-19 cases that are traceable to faith community gatherings.

 - Stay home if you or someone you are in contact with feels sick or has a temperature (to prevent the spread of the virus);

-- Maintain six feet apart from others not in your immediate family (to prevent the airborne spread of the virus among those who are symptom free);
+- Maintain six feet apart from others not in your immediate family or pod (to prevent the airborne spread of the virus among those who are symptom free);

-- Wear a facemask at all times when away from home (to protect others);
+- Wear a face mask at all times when away from home or not in your pod (to protect yourself and others);

 - Do not touch your face (to prevent the virus from entering your body); and